montlewis/PerchCMS-Typinator-Set/README.md

   ]);
 ?>
 ~~~~
+The filtering array is created and the criteria is entered into the first filter array item.
+You can then edit the second set of values for the next array in your code editor.

 # 8/6/20 Update
 Corrects the closing brackets for `perch_layout` when there are no arguments.
 # 4/13/20 Update